nmlynch94/com.darkanddarker.DaD/README.md

 To update, you can simply follow one of the above installation instructions on the latest code/release.
 Most updates will be self-updates from the launcher.
 Choose repair when you are presented the C++ installation prompt.

 ### Future Improvements
-- Resolve the known issues (Contributions Welcome)
+- Resolve the known issues (Contributions Welcome).
-- Use github pages to distribute via a flatmanager repo instead of using a single-file bundle
+- Use github pages to distribute via a flatmanager repo instead of using a single-file bundle.